arms-mbon/analysis_release_001/taxonomic_assignments/README.md

 Here are the output files containing read count tables and taxonomic assignments from the PEMA processing of the ARMS-MBON sequence data.
+The files are the basis for processing of genetic data and EuroBIS submissions of data_release_001.

 The __Extended_final_table__ files contain the following information: